-A good restaurant offers a lot more than a good meal, taking diners on an exciting journey through national traditions and culture.
-In the case of Italian restaurant and wine bar Testaccio, the journey starts even before you visit the actual place.
+A good restaurant offers a lot more than a good meal.
+It takes diners on a culinary journey.
+In the case of Italian restaurant and wine bar Testaccio, the journey starts even before you visit the actual brick and mortar.

-The navigation menu looks equally well on any screen and resolution, by distributing the navigation options in a grid — a 2-dimensional structure that lets you arrange content in columns and rows.
+The navigation menu looks equally well on any screen and resolution by distributing the navigation options in a grid, or a two-dimensional structure that lets you arrange content in columns and rows.
 Notice how the multi-column layout can shrink to a single column where the items in the menu are represented as rows, depending on your device or browser screen size.

 2. Melitas Ventures by SM-Creative

-In their Portfolio section, the items are cards that contain an image and display text on hover.
-Once clicked, they lead to the clients’ website design, a great indication of the trust and pride that the fund takes in its customers.
+In the site’s portfolio section, the items are cards that contain an image and display text on hover.
+The cards serve as navigation options—once clicked, they lead to the clients’ website design.

 3. Geologists by Alex Chu and Cindy Chau